-A 260-horsepower 3.5-liter V6 is the only choice, hooked to Nissan’s revised continuously variable transmission.
+Drivetrain: A 260-horsepower 3.5-liter V6 is the only choice, hooked to Nissan’s continuously variable transmission.

-Fewer people embrace the real utility of minivans, but for those who do, one of the roomiest boxes of the bunch is the fourth-generation Nissan Quest.
-It does more than pile a bunch features into a box rolling on four wheels.
-No, it appears that Nissan’s designers thought this one through pretty carefully.
-Adding to the minivan’s functionality is a solid cabin layout, impressive storage capacity and a one-touch unlock feature so you don’t have to fumble around for the key fob when you have armloads of groceries or kids.
-The Quest begins with the Maxima/Altima/Murano platform that adds a 260-horsepower 3.5-liter V6 with 236 pound-feet of torque driving the front wheels.
-It’s hooked to a continuously variable transmission and, with tweaks to the programming, now gets one mpg more on the highway (to 26 mpg).
-The design blends several seemingly contrasting body lines with blacked-out privacy glass that wraps around the vehicle in a continuous band.
-This certainly gives the Quest a long, low and lean look, especially with the 18-inch wheels found on the higher trim levels (16-inchers are standard).
+It’s surprising how market forces have conspired against minivans, even though they are without question the ideal solution for whomever or whatever requires transporting across town or across the continent.
+When the current-generation Quest arrived for the 2011 model year, it appeared that Nissan’s designers had thought this one through pretty carefully.
+They created a solid cabin layout, impressive storage capacity and a one-touch unlock feature so you don’t have to fumble around for the key fob when you have armloads of groceries or kids.
+The Quest begins with the Maxima/Altima/Murano-based platform, then adds a 260-horsepower 3.5-liter V6 that drives the front wheels through a continuously variable transmission.
+The design blends several seemingly contrasting bodylines with blacked-out privacy glass that wraps around the vehicle in a continuous band.
+This certainly gives the Quest a long, low and lean appearance, especially with the 18-inch wheels found on the higher trim levels (16-inchers are standard).
 The interior’s most noticeable feature is the center-stack-mounted shift lever that still leaves a pass-through for drivers to quickly move to the passenger side if needed.
-Second-row passengers are treated to high-back bucket seats with a center console and an optional 11-inch movie screen.
-For occasional use, there’s a standard three-place third row that folds flat to make cargo loading and unloading a little smoother.
-Base equipment for the “S” model includes the usual assortment of power features plus air conditioning and standard second-row power windows, along with a new, larger five-inch display for the audio system.
-The remaining trims — SV, SL and Platinum — add more equipment, of course, with the Platinum receiving the full load of leather, 12-speaker Bose-brand audio system, DVD entertainment with two sets of wireless headphones, blind-spot warning, bright high-intensity-discharge (HID) headlamps and dual moonroofs, and standard around view monitor that shows a 360-degree view of what’s going on around the vehicle.
+Second-row passengers are treated to high-back bucket seats with a center console and an optional 11-inch video screen.
+For occasional use, a standard three-person third-row bench folds flat to make cargo loading and unloading a little easier.
+Base Quest “S” equipment includes the usual assortment of power features plus air conditioning, standard second-row power windows and a five-inch display screen for the audio system.
+The remaining trims — SV, SL and Platinum — add more equipment, of course, with the Platinum receiving the full load of leather, 12-speaker Bose-brand audio system, DVD entertainment with two sets of wireless headphones, blind-spot warning, bright high-intensity-discharge (HID) headlamps and dual moonroofs.
+An around-view monitor (also standard) shows a 360-degree view of what’s going on around the vehicle.